Key and Message Semantic-Security over State-Dependent Channels: Previous Results as Special Cases

 \subsection{SM Transmission over SD-WTCs}

-In \cite[Theorem 1]{Goldfeld_SDWTC2016} a lower bound was established on the SS-capacity of a SM transmission (i.e., when $R_K=0$) over the considered SD-WTC.
-The SS-capacity $C^{(\mathsf{SM})}_\mathsf{Sem}$ of a SM transmission was lower bounded by
+In~\cite[Theorem 1]{Goldfeld_SDWTC2016} a lower bound was established on the SS SM capacity (i.e., when $R_K=0$) over the considered SD-WTC.
+The SS SM capacity $C^{\mathsf{SM}}_\mathsf{Sem}$ was lower bounded by

-$R_\mathsf{GCP}$ is the projection in the $(R_M,R_K)$-plane of $\mathcal{R}_\mathsf{A}$ from Theorem \ref{TM:SDWTC_lower_bound} to the $R_M$ axis when $R_K=0$.
-The main difference between the coding scheme from \cite{Goldfeld_SDWTC2016} and our superposition code is the additional index $k\in\mathcal{K}_n$ in the outer layer of the codebook (that also encodes the SM $m\in\mathcal{M}_n$).
-Along with the other redundancy indices, $k$ is used to correlate the transmission with the observed state sequence via the likelihood encoder \cite{Cuff_Song_Likelihood2016}.
+$R_\mathsf{GCP}$ is the projection in the $(R_M,R_K)$-plane of $\mathcal{R}_\mathsf{A}$ from Theorem~\ref{TM:SDWTC_lower_bound} to the $R_M$ axis when $R_K=0$.
+The main difference between the coding scheme from~\cite{Goldfeld_SDWTC2016} and our superposition code is the additional index $k\in\mathcal{K}_n$ in the outer layer of the codebook (which also encodes the SM $m\in\mathcal{M}_n$).
+Along with the other redundancy indices, $k$ is used to correlate the transmission with the observed state sequence via the likelihood encoder~\cite{Cuff_Song_Likelihood2016}.
 Based on distribution approximation arguments we show that $K$ is approximately independent of the message $M$ and approximately uniform.
 The pair $(M,K)$ is known to the transmitter and is reliably decoded by the receiver.
 Finally, by securing $K$ along with $M$ in our analysis, it is established as a SK.

 The intuition behind the SK construction is that, unlike the message, the key does not have to be independent of the state sequence, nor is it chosen by the user.
-Therefore, the padding that ensures the correlation with the state sequence is a valid key, as long as it is secured.
+Therefore, the redundancy index, used for correlating the codewords with the state sequence, is a valid key, as long as it is secured.